coiner16/EIPs/EIPS/eip-reparo_integration.md

 Reparo is a secure repair layer under the assumption that 51% of the miners/stakeholders are honest.
 When this is violated, it can be clearly seen that the blockchain is vulnerable to double-spending, censoring and other attacks before making harmful edits to the chain.
-These harmful edits are public and can be later fixed ( after removing the malicious players ) unlike the other attacks.
+However, these harmful edits are public and can be later fixed (after removing the malicious players) unlike the other attacks which are irreversible.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).